jakartaee/query/README.md

 ### Core Language

-The **Core language** is the common subset of Jakarta Query, focusing on portable operations such as selection, restriction, ordering, and simple projection.
+The **Core language** is a subset of the full Jakarta Query language, focusing on portable operations such as selection, restriction, ordering, and simple projection.
 To illustrate, consider the following JSON representation of a `Room` document:

 ```json
 {